Sign up for our newsletter!

 Learn more about our preservation work and the Seaboard Station development here.

-The MHPC was formed in May 2021 to explore city tools for making redevelopment in Mordecai more balanced and predictable.
+The MHPC was formed to explore city tools for making redevelopment in Mordecai more balanced and predictable.

 Contact us/get involved: mhpc@mordecaicac.org